Continental Airlines Flight 603

 Continental Airlines Flight 603 was a scheduled McDonnell Douglas DC-10 flight between Los Angeles International Airport and Honolulu International Airport.
 On March 1, 1978, it crashed during an aborted takeoff, resulting in the deaths of four passengers.
+The cause of the accident was attributed to a tire blowout which had a cascading effect leading to the failure of two more nearby tires.

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved in the accident was a McDonnell Douglas DC-10-10, registered N68045, which had made its first flight in 1972.
+The aircraft involved was a McDonnell Douglas DC-10-10, registered as N68045, which first flew in 1972.

-The captain was 59-year-old Charles E. Hersche, who was operating his last flight before retirement.
+In command was 59-year-old Captain Charles E. Hersche, who was operating his last flight before retirement.
 He had been with Continental Airlines since 1946 and had logged 29,000 flight hours, including 2,911 hours on the DC-10.
 Hersche served with the U.S. Air Force from 1942 through 1953 during World War II and Korean War.

-The first officer was 40-year-old Michael J. Provan, who had been with Continental Airlines since 1966 and had 10,000 flight hours, with 1,149 of them on the DC-10.
+His co-pilot was 40-year-old First Officer Michael J. Provan, who had been with Continental Airlines since 1966 and had 10,000 flight hours, with 1,149 of them on the DC-10.

-The flight engineer was 39-year-old John K. Olsen, who had been with the airline since 1968.
+The flight engineer was 39-year-old Second Officer John K. Olsen, who had been with the airline since 1968.
 He was the least experienced member of the crew with 8,000 flight hours, 1,520 of them on the DC-10.